Blog

 If users pay for your app either as a one-off fee or via recurring subscription, consider using one-time password (OTP) authentication to ensure account safety.
 OTP consists of an automatically generated string of numeric or alphanumeric characters that can be used one time only for app login.
 This type of authentication technology is much more secure than a static password that’s used time after time.

 The only issue with OTP is the inconvenience it causes users; it requires them to wait for and input a new password every time they want to log in.
 However, an app like VerifyKit does away with OTP altogether.
-The user can simply open your app and verify through WhatsApp or Telegram without inputting any details – just a couple of clicks is all that’s needed.
+The user can simply open your app and verify through WhatsApp without inputting any details – just a couple of clicks is all that’s needed.

 3. Offer a choice of verification options